al-mcintyre/CovFuzze/README.md

 - seaborn, tested with 0.7.1
 - matplotlib, tested with 2.0.2 - requires macosx backend to run on mac and may have issues with pip install - try conda
-- pybedtools, tested with 0.7.10 - requires bedtools available in path
+- pybedtools, tested with 0.7.10 - requires bedtools available in path It requires quite a bit of memory to run with whole genome bam files.
+If running on a cluster, recommend allocating 200GB.

 ## installation
 Easiest way:
 ```
 pip install covfuzze
 ```
-If you have issues with dependencies, try installing separately with conda or as appropriate for your OS
+If you have issues with dependencies, try installing them separately with conda or as appropriate for your OS

 ## required arguments:
 ```